AndresTIY/Regex-Review/lesson1.md

 - Text: abcdefg

 (There's an input field where you type in the characters seen above.
 Once you type in 'abcdefg' they all get a green check

+## Lesson 1.5: The 123s

+Characters include normal letters, but digits as well.
+In fact, numbers 0-9 are also just chars and if you look at an ASCII table, they are listen sequentially.

+Over the various lessons, you will be introduced to a number of special metacharacters used in regular expressions that can be used to match a specific type of char.
+In this case, the character **\d** can be used in place of **any digit from 0-9**.
+The preceding slash distinguishes it from the simple **d** char and indicates that it is a metacharacter.

+Exercise: 1.5: Matching Digits
+- Match:
+- Text: abc123xyz
+- Text: define "123"
+- Text: var g = 123;

+(Input field just like exercise 1, they all match when you type in 123)